 This yoga programme acts as a good introduction course to yoga and although it emphasises the lower back, because everything is connected and involved, the sequences will also affect your shoulders, hips, legs, arms, organs and systems of the body positively.
 This may mean fewer headaches, less IBS, comfortable knees, and more.
 If you are new to yoga, once you have completed it, this yoga programme may revolutionise how you feel on a day-to-day basis and encourage you to want to take up a regular Beginners, Foundation or General yoga class.

 If there is currently no teacher near you, then please keep checking this website, because more teachers will be trained.

 You are ultimately in control of your body and mind, so take charge gently now and turn your health around for the better.
 Those practising yoga in our trial had far fewer days off work than the control group over the 12 months measured (approx. 3 versus 12).

-You may already be able to claim for our research-proven ‘Yoga for Healthy Lower Backs’ programme under your private insurance and there may be instances where it is offered by the NHS.
+You may already be able to claim for our research-proven ‘Yoga for Healthy Lower Backs’ programme under your private insurance and there are scenarios where it is offered by the NHS in some UK regions.

 Our vision is that one day anyone who wants to improve the health of their lower back – and we all have one! – will be able to have access to these classes.
 So, please do tell people about this website and get people talking about the yoga’s benefits and asking for it.
 Ask your local yoga teacher to consider training in this yoga programme, ask your local GPs, physiotherapists and other healthcare providers to consider offering this, or ask your sports centre or health centre to run these courses.
 Thank you for your help.

-August 16th published research says that our yoga programme would save the NHS, employers and the economy money.
-It is a cost-saving, health promotional, long-term, self-management treatment option that should be available.
+August 16th 2012 published research says that our specific yoga programme would save the NHS, employers and the economy money.
+It is a cost-saving, health promotional, long-term, self-management treatment option that should be widely available.
 Thank you for your help with sharing this information and referring to our website.